westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-What Are West Virginia Inmate Records?
+West Virginia Inmate Search

 West Virginia inmate records are files that detail arrest and sentence information on inmates detained in the state prisons, detention centers, county jails, and other detention facilities.
 Inmate records are collated by the West Virginia Division of Corrections and Rehabilitation at the state level.
 At the county level, the sheriff’s offices generate inmate records.
-West Virginia inmates records include the following information:
+West Virginia inmates' records include the following information:

 • Inmate ID number assigned by the Division of Corrections and Rehabilitation

-• First, middle and last names
+• First, middle, and last names

 • Date of birth